Last Updated: 2023-07-07

-The actinic reticuloid is a subtype of chronic actinic dermatitis.
-Histologically there is a similarity to T-cell lymphoma, so that it is also referred to as pseudolymphoma.
+Actinic reticuloid is a subtype of chronic actinic dermatitis.
+Histologically, there is a similarity to a T-cell lymphoma, so that it is also referred to as a pseudolymphoma.

-Large-area, pruriginal, erythematous, scaly papules and plaques in light-exposed areas.
-In some cases, erythroderma can occur, Facies Leontina (in its maximum form).
+Large, pruritic, erythematous, scaly papules and plaques in light-exposed areas.
+In some cases, erythroderma may occur, facies leontina (in the maximum form).

-Rhagades can also occur on the hands, an ectropion on the eye and a facies leontina on the face.
+In addition, rhagades may appear on the hands, an ectropion on the eye and a facies leontinaon the face.

 - Paek SY, Lim HW.
 Chronic actinic dermatitis.
 Dermatol Clin.
 2014 Jul;32(3):355-61

 - Vandermaesen J, Roelandts R, Degreef H. Light on the persistent light reaction-photosensitivity dermatitis-actinic reticuloid syndrome.
 J Am Acad Dermatol.
 1986 Oct;15(4 Pt 1):685-92.